-IMI is paid in a single instalment in April when the amount is equal to or less than EUR.
-100, in two instalments paid in April and in November when the tax amount is over EUR.
-100 and equal to or less than EUR.
-500 or three instalments paid in April, July and November when the tax amount exceeds EUR.
-500.
+IMI is paid in a single instalment in May when the amount is equal to or less than €100, in two instalments paid in May and in November when the tax amount is over €100 and equal to or less than €500 or three instalments paid in May, August and November when the tax amount exceeds €500.

 There are situations where exemptions or reductions might apply, such as urban buildings for personal and permanent residence, buildings of taxable persons with dependents and urban buildings which have been allocated for touristic use.
-The exemption for personal use buildings only applies if the building's taxable value does not exceed EUR.
-125,000, and the owner's taxable income in the year prior to the acquisition is less than EUR.
-153,300.
+The exemption for personal use buildings only applies if the building's taxable value does not exceed €125,000, and the owner's taxable income in the year prior to the acquisition is less than €153,300.
 If these requirements are verified the exemption will apply for three years.
 The buildings integrated in enterprises with a touristic purpose benefit from an exemption for seven years.

 The Municipal Assemblies may apply a reduction of the IMI rate to the urban building for personal and permanent residence of the taxable person or his/her household, according to the number of dependents he/she is responsible for.
-Thus, the deduction can range between EUR.
-20 and EUR.
-70.

-Natural and legal persons and undivided inheritances who are owners, usufructuaries' or owners of a surface right located in Portugal are subject to an additional property tax at the following rates: (i) 0.7% on the value of properties exceeding EUR.
-600,000 for natural persons (EUR.
-1,200,000 for couples) and (ii) 0.4% of the value of the property for companies.
+Natural and legal persons and undivided inheritances who are owners, usufructuaries' or owners of a surface right located in Portugal are subject to an additional property tax at the following rates: (i) 0.7% on the value of properties exceeding €600,000 for natural persons (€1,200,000 for couples) and (ii) 0.4% of the value of the property for companies.